MarcialRosales/java-pcf-workshops/README.md

 **Reference documentation**:
 - [Custom Buildpacks](http://docs.pivotal.io/pivotalcf/buildpacks/custom.html)

-Only administrators are allowed manage build packs, this means add new ones to the available ones in the platform (`cf buildpacks`), update them, change the order, and delete them.
+Only administrators are allowed to manage build packs.
+This means adding new ones, update them, change the order, and delete them.
+We can check what build packs are available by running `cf buildpacks`.

 However, developers can specify the URI to a git repository where it resides a custom build pack.
 Although administrators can disable this option too.